altafKhan-nep/HealthLog---App/README.md

+GitHub Copilot Chat Assistant — formatted README below:

-HealthLog 🩺
+# HealthLog 🩺

 Your medical history, organized in one place.

-HealthLog is a privacy-focused mobile health record platform designed to help people turn scattered medical documents, hospital reports, and health information into a structured, accessible personal health timeline.
+HealthLog is a privacy-focused mobile health record platform designed to help people turn scattered medical documents, hospital reports, and health information into a structured, accessible persona[...]

-Instead of keeping medical history across paper files, phone galleries, messaging apps, and different hospitals, HealthLog aims to give patients a single place to capture, organize, understand, and securely share their health records.
+Instead of keeping medical history across paper files, phone galleries, messaging apps, and different hospitals, HealthLog aims to give patients a single place to capture, organize, understand, and[...]

 «Your health history should belong to you.»

 ---

-🚀 The Problem
+## 🚀 The Problem

 Medical history is often fragmented.